magnars/stasis/README.md

 function around the contents means you don't have to build out the entire site contents every time.

-The `context` equals the `request` when it's served live as a Ring app, and as such contains the given `:uri`.
+You might also want to pass along some context to each page.
+When it's served live as a Ring app the `context` equals the request, and as such contains the given `:uri`.
 Stasis' `export-pages` makes sure to add `:uri` to the context too.

 You can also pass in configuration options that is included on the `context`: